TypeStrong/typedoc/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 If possible, please create a *minimal* repo reproducing your problem and link it.
+You can easily do this by submitting a pull request to https://github.com/TypeStrong/typedoc-repros which changes the files necessary to reproduce your bug.

 If this is not possible, include at least:
     1. Installed packages + versions